LLNL/blt/docs/tutorial/external_dependencies.rst

 Here is a full example host-config file for an OSX laptop, using a set of dependencies built with spack.

+Here is a full example host-config file for an OSX laptop, using a set of dependencies built with spack.

 :download:`darwin/elcapitan-x86_64/naples-clang@7.3.0.cmake  <../../host-configs/darwin/elcapitan-x86_64/naples-clang@7.3.0.cmake>`